 Chronic Obstructive Pulmonary Disease (COPD) describes a group of lung conditions that make it difficult to empty air out of the lungs because your airways have been narrowed.
 Two of these lung conditions are persistent bronchitis and emphysema, which can also occur together.
 This makes it harder to move air in and out as you breathe, and your lungs are less able to take in oxygen and struggle to get rid of carbon dioxide.

 An estimated 1.2 million people in the UK are living with the diagnosis, making COPD the second most common lung disease after asthma.
 Around 2% of the whole population – 4.5% of all people aged over 40 – live with diagnosed COPD.

-According to World Health Organisation estimates, 65 million people have moderate to severe COPD Total deaths from COPD are projected to rise unless urgent action is taken.
+According to World Health Organisation estimates, 65 million people have moderate to severe COPD, with total deaths from COPD projected to rise unless urgent action is taken.
 Estimates show that COPD could become the third leading cause of death in the world by 2030.